 Canon’s superb Dual Pixel CMOS AF is available when using Live View and covers about 100% of the frame vertically and 88% horizontally, with a staggering 5,481 AF points to choose from manually.
 And what makes this system a pleasure to use is the joystick found on the right of the display, giving greater precision when choosing a focus point.
 With a working range of -3EV to 18, the camera doesn't quite match the low-light performance of Canon’s full-frame mirrorless cameras, but will work well in all but the most extreme lighting conditions.

 Taking a leaf out of the Canon EOS RP’s book, the 90D shares its full-frame mirrorless cousin’s eye detection when using Live View, which can be switched on or off if using Face+Tracking in AF mode.

 Also on board, like most modern cameras, is Wi-Fi and Bluetooth connectivity to connect the camera to a smartphone for quick and easy download of images directly to the device for sharing on social media, or for using the phone as a remote shutter release.
+We think it's one of the best YouTube cameras for that reason.
 For wired data transfer to a computer, the 90D uses a USB Type-C connector but it’s the older 2.0 standard.
 So if you want files to transfer at lightning speed, you’ll need to look elsewhere, perhaps are newer mirrorless snappers like the EOS R, Nikon Z7 or even Fujifilm's X-T3.

 The 90D uses the LP-E6N battery found in some of Canon’s other DSLRs and it comes with a CIPA certification (which is the industry standard) of 1,300 shots when using the viewfinder.
 That means the battery life is a little lower at 450 shots when using Live View (or the rear display), though that's still pretty good compared to most mirrorless cameras.